beckym223/manual_work/E6_long_edited.md

 smaller than in the types of activity mostly referred to when the nature of the transfer- rent problem is illustrated.33
-30 See my "Specific Interpretations of Learning by Doing."
-81 The numerical statements in this section will be based on National Science Foundation (NSF) data for recorded R & D, and on data of the Department of Health, Education and Welfare (HEW) for education expenditures, except that Fritz Machlup's book, to which reference will be made in the section, was used for broadening the concept of education costs much beyond the HEW coverage.
-The reader will find the relevant NSF data in the periodically appearing NSF publications listed in the Reference section.
-See References also for the IIEW data.
-32 In 1953 the private GNP was $332.7 billions (the total GNP $364.6 billions), in 1966 the private GNP was $671.1 billions (the total $747.6 billions).
-Kendrick's productivity increases are measured merely for the private domestic output, but when ex- pressed in terms of proportions the difference between "private domestic" and "private" is exceedingly small.
-Also, for recent periods there is a strong presumption that those parts of the foreign economies from which domestic income is derived have greatly benefited from our domestic progress-generating activities, and that these foreign sectors have shown a productivity-in- crease at least as great as that of the corresponding domestic sectors.
-33 In the typical illustrations, transfers from one sec- tor to another create rents because, given a homogeneous labor force in the favored sectors, all workers of these sectors must be paid the higher wages which only some could earn in the occupations from which workers are becoming diverted.
-I conjecture that where the pro-

 ### ---Economics-1970-0-18.txt---